Give A Gift

 - Life insurance

-These gifts can be honored during the donors lifetime, or upon death, and qualify for a charitable tax deduction.
-However, we also recommend reviewing your donation options with your financial or tax adviser.
+Gifts can be made during the donor’s lifetime, or upon death, and qualify for a charitable tax deduction.
+We recommend you review your options with your financial or tax adviser.

 Giving a gift in honor of a loved one, or to mark a special occasion, is the perfect way to celebrate their life.
-This is a great opportunity to help those in need in the name of your loved one.
+Memorial gifts are tax-deductible donations, and a great opportunity to help those in need in the name of your loved one.

 In-Kind donations are equally important as cash donations.
 You or your employer may have products such as computers, office supplies, equipment, or special services that we can utilize or that will benefit the lives of the people we serve.